MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-arc-register-server-permissions.md

 1. Go through the tabs and assign at resource group level **Storage Account Contributor** role permissions to the user who will deploy the cluster.

 1. In the right pane, go to **Role assignments**.
-Verify that the user has the all the configured roles.
+Verify that the deployment user has all the configured roles.

     :::image type="content" source="media/deployment-arc-register-server-permissions/add-role-assignment-4.png" alt-text="Screenshot of the Current role assignment in Access control in resource group for Azure Stack HCI deployment." lightbox="./media/deployment-arc-register-server-permissions/add-role-assignment-4.png":::